AlexanderSalter/MMM-Instagram2020/README.md

 ### Prerequisites

-This module requires that Magic Mirror is setup for https/ssl access instead of the default http.
+A) This module requires that Magic Mirror is setup for https/ssl access instead of the default http.

 Install openssl:
 ```
 sudo apt-get install openssl